Nikhil-Vyavahare/Country_Management_restful/README.md

 ### ⚙️ Configuration

-Make sure you have PostgreSQL running and the database named `student` created.
+Make sure you have PostgreSQL running and the database named `country_region_db` created.

 Update `application.properties`: